-If the policy purchased in item 31a was a yield-based policy (31a = 2), enter the price coverage level insured under that policy as a percentage.
+If the policy purchased in item a was a yield-based policy (item code 1386= 2), enter the price coverage level insured under that policy as a percentage.
 The price coverage level is the percentage of the indemnity price that is insured under the policy.
 This number can range from 60% to 100%.

-31a(iii) - Percent of Revenue Coverage
+Multi-Peril Percent of Revenue Coverage